DisclosureWe earn commission on partner links; ranking is set by our published methodology — not advertisers.

 Wegovy (semaglutide 2.4mg) is a glucagon-like peptide-1 receptor agonist.
 It mimics GLP-1, a natural gut hormone released after eating.
 Three mechanisms drive weight loss: (1) Slows gastric emptying — food stays in your stomach longer, prolonging fullness; (2) Acts on appetite-regulation centers in the hypothalamus — reduces hunger signals and "food noise" (intrusive thoughts about food); (3) Improves insulin sensitivity and glucagon regulation.
 Net effect: patients consume ~20-30% fewer calories without consciously restricting.
 Weight loss plateaus at ~12-18 months as the body adapts.
 Without continued use, ~60% of lost weight returns within 12 months.
 The cardiovascular outcomes from SELECT trial suggest benefits beyond weight loss, particularly in patients with established CVD.

-Editorial answer reviewed by a board-certified clinician.
+Editorial answer verified against FDA labeling and peer-reviewed trials, with sources cited.
 Not medical advice.
 Coordinate treatment decisions with your prescriber.